pandas-dev/pandas/doc/source/development/roadmap.rst

 We'd like to replace pandas current internal data structures (a collection of 1 or 2-D arrays) with a simpler collection of 1-D arrays.

-Pandas internal data model is quite complex.
+pandas internal data model is quite complex.
 A DataFrame is made up of one or more 2-dimensional "blocks", with one or more blocks per dtype.
 This collection of 2-D arrays is managed by the BlockManager.